FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Run FLO-2D.rst

 1. Run FLO-2D Click
-   the Run FLO-2D icon on the FLO-2D Plugin toolbar.
+   the Run FLO-2D button on the FLO-2D Plugin toolbar.

 2. Set the Project
    Export folder location and the location of the FLOPRO.EXE file.